atharv1909/Trinetra-AI/README.md

 - **Behavioral (20%)** — catches credential harvesters regardless of appearance
 - **Blocklist (15%)** — instant flag if domain appears in local PhishTank/OpenPhish copy

 **Override rules:** If visual similarity exceeds 80%, the final score is floored at 0.70 — a page that looks visually identical to a bank login is dangerous regardless of what the URL looks like.
+This override only applies when running locally with Eye 2 enabled.

 ### Risk Levels